stephenjblair/ifed-project/README.md

 * Input element to enter city, which autocompletes via the Google Maps API.
 * Auto zoom to central point of city of interest.
 * Point of interest select menu.
-* Auto populate markers on map for point of area chosen.
+* Auto populate markers on map for POI chosen.
 * Auto populate results of POI into a separate list in the results box.

 ## Features Left to Implement